shadowquillapp/shadowquillapp/apps/promptcrafter/README.md

 ## Development Quick Start

 Prerequisites: Node >= 18.18 (recommended 20+).
-No database service required (SQLite file is generated automatically).
+No external database required.

 ```bash
 npm install
 npm run dev
 ```

-This runs a script that prepares the SQLite schema then launches Electron, which spawns the Next.js dev server.
-Choose a data directory when prompted; your `electron.db` will live there.
+This launches Electron (which spawns the Next.js dev server).
+Choose a data directory when prompted; your JSON state files and vector index will live there.

 ---